 However, just a day earlier, Federal Reserve Bank of San Francisco President Mary Daly said Fed officials could raise the US central bank’s key policy rate above 5% if inflation doesn’t abate.

 On Monday, Ms. Daly also stated that the idea of canceling a 75 basis point hike in December was “premature,” adding that nothing was off the table, referring to the interest rate increases.

-The stock moves on Monday showed corporate shares soaring, including those of Abercrombie & Fitch C. and American Eagle Outfitters, Inc, which gained about 21% and 18%, respectively, after positive earnings reports lifted stock investors’ confidence in the retail sector.
+The stock moves on Monday showed corporate shares soaring, including those of Abercrombie & Fitch C. and American Eagle Outfitters, Inc, which gained about 21% and 18%, respectively.

 However, shares of Zoom Video Communications fell about 4% after the company cut its annual revenue outlook.
 In addition, the video conferencing platform projected other challenges as demand for online meetings wanes.

 Meanwhile, commodity markets also saw big moves on Tuesday after oil, which fell to January lows, pared losses the day before amid fears China will continue to impose strict lockdowns.

 In addition, fears that an increase in production reported by Saudi Arabia and OPEC will weigh on demand also had an impact on the industry.